RAS-University/robotic-courses/docs/motion_planning/sampling-planning.md

 }
 </style>

-## 2: Collision-Checking Graph Building
+## Coding Exercise 2: Collision-Checking Graph Building

 In this exercise, you will implement a function to build a **collision-free graph** connecting sampled configurations in a 2D maze: